Zimmerman logo - and home link

 WHAT THE BOARD NEEDS TO UNDERSTAND ABOUT FUNDRAISING STAFF

 Too few board members understand how terribly labor-intensive fundraising is.
 They lobby executive directors to keep their operations "lean and mean," thereby effectively cutting themselves off at the fundraising knees.
-Excerpted from Boards That Love Fundraising.
+Excerpted from Boards That Love Fundraising: A How-To Guide for Your Board.

 GETTING PEOPLE TO ASK FOR $$